-What is the difference between a bull and bear market?
 Just like the economy and job growth simulates a bull market, a bear market is spurred by the opposite.
 And as you know with bubbles, eventually they all burst.

 And the stock market is no exception.
 When the bubble bursts, prices fall and they fall hard.